content-left-bg.png

 Respect for diversity

-Who Has Rights to What?
-Inclusion in Australian Early Childhood Programs Anne Petriwskyj discusses the genealogies of early childhood education and care, early primary school, special education and cultural education to identify recurring and emerging approaches to inclusion within Australian programs for children from birth to 8 years.
+Who has rights to what?
+Inclusion in Australian early childhood programs (PDF, 108KB) Anne Petriwskyj discusses the genealogies of early childhood education and care, early primary school, special education and cultural education to identify recurring and emerging approaches to inclusion within Australian programs for children from birth to 8 years.

 This Declaration sets out the vision for education in Australia and a commitment to improving educational outcomes for young Australians.
 It articulates the nation’s vision for a world class education system that encourages and supports every student to be the very best they can be, no matter where they live or what kind of learning challenges they may face.